jackcooperdev/CauldronDocs/pages/authentication/introduction.md

+---
+title: Cauldron Authenticator
+description: 'Index page for Cauldron Authenticator'
+---

 # Cauldron Authentication

 ## What does this do?

-Cauldron Authentication is responsible for authenticating Minecraft Users using the [Microsoft Authentication System](https://wiki.vg/Microsoft_Authentication_Scheme) which is the only way to login to Mojang now.
-This package provides all the tools needed to aquire a Minecraft Access token from a oauth token.
+Cauldron Authentication is responsible for authenticating Minecraft Users using the [Microsoft Authentication System](https://wiki.vg/Microsoft_Authentication_Scheme) which is the only way to log in to Mojang now.
+This package provides all the tools needed to acquire a Minecraft Access token from an oauth token.

 ## Setup

-To Install the package run the following command
+To Install the package, run the following command

 ```
 npm i @jackcooper04/cauldronauthentication --save